Axions and Dark Matter: Axion Models

-The phase factor of the scaler field $a$ is a pseudo Goldstone boson which acquires the $aG\tilde G$ term due to the ABJ anomaly and acquires a small mass due to non-perturbative effects of QCD instantons.
-The vav gives the symmetry breaking scale $v=f_a$.
+The phase term $a$ acquires a small mass due to non-perturbative effects of QCD instantons thus becomes a pseudo-Goldstone boson.
+The vav determines the symmetry breaking scale so $f_a=v$, where $f_a$ is the axion decay constant.
 The heavy quark couples to the Higgs sector as:

-The DFSZ \cite{Dine:1981rt} extension on the other hand introduces an additional Higgs doublet instead of heavy quark and $\sigma$ couples to the Higgs doublets.
-The Yukawa interactions and potential are following:
+The DFSZ \cite{Dine:1981rt} axion on the other hand introduces an additional Higgs doublet instead of a heavy quark. $\sigma$ field couples to the Higgs doublets.
+The Yukawa terms and the potential terms are:

-where $a$ $b$ $c$ $d$ are parameters, $v_{1,2}$ are the vav of the two Higgs doublets and $i$, $j$ run the family indices.
-The Peccei-Quinn transformations are:
+respectively.
+The $a$, $b$, $c$, $d$ are parameters, $v_{1,2}$ are the vavs of the two Higgs doublets respectively and $i$, $j$ run the family indices.
+The Peccei-Quinn transformations is:

 where

 and $x=v_2/v_1$.